ob1lan/AWS_Prefix-Lists_From_Akamai-Site-Shield/README.md

 - a file with the CIDRs in the Prefix List before applying any change
 - a file with the CIDRs proposed by Akamai for the Site Shield map
 ## TO DO
+- Handle the AWS region through a new parameter in the commands
 - Add a final step to confirm the changes have been processed and the new map addresses are ready to be applied by Akamai.
 - Fine-tune the logging and error handling
 ## Troubleshooting